Thursday’s Transactions - WTOP News

 |Major League Soccer

 NEW YORK RED BULLS — Exercised 2023 options on G A.J.
-Marcucci, Ds Hassan Ndam, Dylan Nealis, and Matt Nocita, Ms Wiki Carmona, Omir Fernandez, Cristian Cásseres, Jr., and Steven Sserwadda, and F Jake Lacava.
+Marcucci, Ds Hassan Ndam, Dylan Nealis, Matt Nocita, Ms Wiki Carmona, Omir Fernandez, Cristian Cásseres, Jr., Steven Sserwadda and F Jake Lacava.
 Declined options on M Jesús Castellano and Fs Zach Ryan and Omar Sowe.
 Announced D Aaron Long will be out of contract at the end of 2022 season.

 Copyright © 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, written or redistributed.